 ARGO is a flexible and scalable framework for monitoring status, availability and reliability of services provided by infrastructures with medium to high complexity.
 It can generate multiple reports using customer defined profiles (e.g. for SLA management, operations etc.) and has built-in multi-tenant support in the core framework.

-ARGO supports flexible deployment models and its modular design enables ARGO to integrate with external systems (such as CMDBs, Service Catalogs etc.).
-During the report generation, ARGO can take into account custom factors such as the importance of a specific service endpoint, scheduled or unscheduled downtimes etc.
+ARGO supports flexible deployment models and its modular design enables ARGO to integrate with external systems (such as CMDBs, Service Catalogs, etc.).
+During the report generation, ARGO can take into account custom factors such as the importance of a specific service endpoint, scheduled or unscheduled downtimes, etc.

 Figure 2.
 ARGO architecture